buggyrace/buggy-race-about/docs/customising/users.md

 ## Email address

-The race server never sends emails, so you only need add this if you think it will be helpful to disambiguate students.
+Currently, the race server never sends emails, so you only need add this if you think it will be helpful to disambiguate students.

 ## First name and last name